sagivo/blog/_posts/2022-01-01-back-in-the-arena.md

 Here's for the ones who're in the arena - never settle, keep on fighting and remember - life is short.

-PS - if you want to join the arena and fight next to me, [send me a note](mailto:sagiv@sagivo.com).
+PS - if you want to join me in the arena, [send me a note](mailto:sagiv@sagivo.com).

 2022 - Let's do it!